 NOTE: It is recommended to create a 1 GB device to avoid long synchronization process.
 The device can be extended after creation.

-34. Specify the vitual disk options.
+35. Specify the virtual disk options.
 Choose 4096 bytes sector size for Microsoft Windows.

 NOTE: The basic recommendation is to assign 1 GB of L1 cache in Write-Back or Write-Through mode per 1 TB of storage capacity if necessary.
 Yet, the cache size should correspond to the storage working set of the servers.

-36. Define Flash Cache Parameters and size if necessary.
+37. Define Flash Cache Parameters and Size if necessary.
 Choose the SSD location in the wizard.
 Press Next.

 NOTE: The recommended size of the L2 cache is 10% of the initial StarWind device capacity.

-42. Specify the partner server IP address or name.
+43. Specify the partner server IP address or Name.
 The default StarWind management port is 3261.
-In case any other port needs to be configured, please type it in the Port number field.
+In case any other port needs to be configured, please type it in the Port Number field.

-45. Specify the partner device location if necessary and/or modify the target name of the device.
+46. Specify the partner device Location if necessary and/or modify the target name of the device.
 Click Next.

 Extending StarWind Device

-After extension is completed, the new size of the StarWind HA device will appear in StarWind Management Console.
+55. After extension is completed, the new size of the StarWind HA device will appear in StarWind Management Console as demonstrated in the image below.

 Discovering Target Portals